zalando/postgres-operator/docs/user.md

 The operator will create and sync a K8s cron job to do periodic logical backups of this particular Postgres cluster.
-Due to the [limitation of K8s cron jobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-job-limitations) it is highly advisable to set up additional monitoring for this feature; such monitoring is outside of the scope of operator responsibilities.
+Due to the [limitation of K8s cron jobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-job-limitations) it is highly advisable to set up additional monitoring for this feature; such monitoring is outside the scope of operator responsibilities.
 See [configuration reference](reference/cluster_manifest.md) and [administrator documentation](administrator.md) for details on how backups are executed.